goldfinch/social-media/README.md

 All set to go 🎉

-To fetch posts, run task by clicking the **Sync** button on the same page or jump on `/dev/tasks/SocialMediaSync`
+To fetch posts, run the task by clicking the **Sync** button on the same page or jump on `/dev/tasks/SocialMediaSync`

 ## Cron tasks

-You might want to set up cron tasks for automations
+You might want to set up cron tasks for automation

 ```bash
 /dev/tasks/SocialMediaRefresh # refresh token once in 4 weeks